edmundhung/conform/docs/tutorial.md

 }
 ```

-By this point, we have basically a working login form already.
+By this point, we have a basic login form working already.
 It validates the fields on submit and show errors if failed.
 Most importantly, it also works without JS!

 ## Introducing Conform

-Now, it's time to make introduce the [parse](../packages/conform-react/README.md#parse) helper function and the [useForm](../packages/conform-react/README.md#useform) hook:
+Then, it's time to introduce the [parse](../packages/conform-react/README.md#parse) helper function and the [useForm](../packages/conform-react/README.md#useform) hook:

 ```tsx
 import { parse, useForm } from '@conform-to/react';